 I am interested in Aikido, learning new things, good process, and civility.

-Mckenzie Dice: Morris Model Work Intern
+Mckenzie Dice: Morris Model International Partnership Intern

-Major(s): B.A.
-Environmental Science, B.A.
-German, Chemistry Minor.
+Major(s): Environmental Science, German, Chemistry minor, 2019

 One of the main reasons I am at Morris is because of the passion for sustainability that many of the students and faculty share.
 It is amazing to be a part of a community that cares so deeply for their environment and wants to see change in the world that will ensure a sustainable future.
-There are many aspects to sustainability that I believe everyone can become involved in, whether it be education, research, or communication, and it is important to realize that becoming a sustainable world is a team effort.
+There are many aspects to sustainability that I believe everyone can become involved in, whether it be education, research, or communication, and it is important to realize that building a sustainable world is a team effort.
 I am passionate about sustainability because I believe in keeping our earth beautiful for future generations.

 Abbey Dickhudt: Climate Education Intern